Cilantro Lime Chicken Rice Skillet

 Instructions

-- 6While the chicken and rice cook, make the sauce.
-In the base of a food processor, combine the mayonnaise, sour cream, lime juice, honey, cilantro leaves, garlic powder, and salt.
+- 5Combine the mayonnaise, sour cream, lime juice, honey, cilantro leaves, garlic powder, and salt in a food processor.
 Blend until smooth.

 Nutrition — Per Serving